Joy to the World

-"Joy to the World" is an English Christmas carol.
-It was written in 1719 by the English minister and hymnwriter Isaac Watts, and its lyrics are a Christian interpretation of Psalm 98 celebrating the birth of Jesus Christ.
-The carol is usually sung to an 1848 arrangement by the American composer Lowell Mason.
+"Joy to the World" is an English hymn and Christmas carol.
+Written in 1719 by the English minister and hymnist Isaac Watts, the hymn is usually sung to an 1848 arrangement by the American composer Lowell Mason of a tune attributed to George Frideric Handel.
+The hymn's lyrics are a Christian interpretation of Psalm 98 and Genesis 3.

-Since the 20th century, "Joy to the World" has been the most-published Christmas hymn in North America.
+Since the 20th century, "Joy to the World" has been the most-published Christmas carol in North America, even though it originally was unassociated with Christmas.
+As of December 2009, it was published in 1,387 hymnals in North America, according to the Dictionary of North American Hymnology.